 The value of the collateral securing the Issuer's loan portfolio may significantly fluctuate or decline due to factors beyond the Issuer's control, including macroeconomic factors affecting Chile's economy.
+The value of the collateral securing the Issuer's loan portfolio may be adversely affected by force majeure events, such as natural disasters, particularly in locations where a significant portion of the Issuer's loan portfolio is composed of real estate loans.
+Natural disasters such as earthquakes and floods may cause widespread damage, which could impair the asset quality of the Issuer's loan portfolio and could have an adverse impact on Chile's economy.
 The real estate market is particularly vulnerable in the current economic climate and this may affect the Issuer, as real estate represents a significant portion of the collateral securing the Issuer's residential mortgage loan portfolio.
 The Issuer may also not have sufficiently recent information on the value of collateral, which may result in an inaccurate assessment for impairment losses of the Issuer's loans secured by such collateral.
-If this were to occur, the Issuer may need to make additional provisions to cover actual impairment losses of the Issuer's results of operations and financial condition.
+If this were to occur, the Issuer may need to make additional provisions to cover actual impairment losses of the Issuer's loans, which may materially and adversely affect the Issuer's results of operations and financial condition.